CANADIAN VOLUNTEER PROGRAM

 jenna@peacebuilderscommunity.org

 Keith is from LaGrange, Indiana, USA and studied accounting at Trinity Western University in British Columbia, Canada.
 We invited Keith to help enhance the business and financial systems of PBCI as it expands to be a national ministry.
-We also expect him to learn about Philippine national business and financial systems that are relevant and appropriate to our own economic and cultural contexts.
-After his internship, Keith would have transfered many of his technical training and expertise—like, cost-benefit analysis of our projects, writing project proposals to international economic development organizations, writing business plans—to our Support Operations Team.
+We also expected him to learn about Philippine national business and financial systems that are relevant and appropriate to our own economic and cultural contexts.
+After his internship, Keith have transferred many of his technical training and expertise to our Support Operations Team.

 keith@peacebuilderscommunity.org